 Rule No. 4: Craft a Punchy Elevator Pitch

-Remember that press releases are a major form of branding, something that is exponentially vital in the online marketing world of the present day.
-SEO has shifted to being more about branding and engaging content than about getting backlinks.
+Remember that press releases are a major form of branding, which is exponentially vital in today’s online marketing world.
+SEO today is often more about branding and engaging content than just getting backlinks.

-According to Business Know How, the best way to write a classy elevator pitch that has viral potential is to have the following information at hand: knowledge of your brand, products, and services; an understanding of your market; research on what your competition is doing, and an awareness of the competitive edge you have to offer.
+The best way to write a classy elevator pitch with viral potential is to make sure you know your brand, understand your market, and have a deep understanding of the competitive edge you have to offer.

-Good PR Titles – Try to be more creative.
+Try to be more creative.
 Revamp the title above to make it punchier, catchier, and more engaging.
-For instance: “Almost Human: XYZ Pro Takes Thinking Out of Doing; New Update Ads Human-Response Feature to Interface.”
+For instance: “Almost Human: XYZ Pro Takes Thinking Out of Doing; New Update Adds Human-Response Feature to Interface.”

 Rule No. 5: Abide by the Editing Process

 Editors at press release distribution services, newspapers, and online news websites are stringent.
-You’ve got to bear in mind that they are all fervent studiers of the English language, AP style, tone, and prose.
+Keep in mind that they are usually fervent studiers of the English language, AP style, tone, and prose.
 They don’t see any wiggle room in proper grammar or adherence to style; they see only black and white with no spatial gray area in between.

 Rule No. 6: Collaborate to Succeed

-Cross promoting is often referred to by many in the industry as the “Free Form of Advertising,” which is exactly how the Edward Lowe Foundation references it.
-Cross promoting can exist across vast mediums, with public relations being one of them.
+Cross promoting is often called free advertising, which is exactly how the Edward Lowe Foundation references it.
+Cross promoting can help your information spread across multiple platforms quickly.

-Three inherent and innate rules do apply: cost, control, and credibility.
+But, there are three inherent rules of cross-promotion: cost, control, and credibility.

 Rule No. 8: Use Quality Distribution Channels

-This rule cannot be stressed enough.
-The simple mathematics of this equation are as such.
-Cheap distribution is not good; and good distribution is not cheap.
+Cheap distribution is not good, and good distribution is not cheap.
 Distribution costs money, plain and simple.

 Rule No. 9: Syndicate Post-Distribution

-Syndicating your press release is very important.
+Syndicating your press release is crucial.
 Sure, it’s going out to all of these places.
-However, if you don’t take some additional “traction-action” yourself, you could be essentially wasting your own time and money.
+But, if you don’t take some additional “traction-action” yourself, you could be wasting your own time and money.

 Ensure that your social channels are all set up to syndicate your press release.
-Key channels to consider include: Facebook, Twitter, YouTube, LinkedIn, Reddit, Pinterest, Instagram, Google Plus, Delicious, and Pitch Engine.
-When syndicating your press release, you will want to access the dashboard and find different major mediums that it was posted to for distribution.
+That means Facebook, Twitter, YouTube, LinkedIn, Reddit, Pinterest, Instagram, Snapchat, etc. When syndicating your press release, you will want to access the dashboard and find different major mediums that it was posted to for distribution.
 Use a different medium for each social channel syndication.
 For example:

 - I watch as my PR goes out around the world.
 Once it hits major portals like the Boston Globe, the Sacramento Bee, or the Houston Chronicle, I take those hyperlinks and use a different one with a unique description for each social channel I syndicate on.

-- Then I take the Houston Chronicle listing and ping that in Twitter using a unique description, and so on.
+- Then I take the Houston Chronicle listing and send that out on Twitter using a unique description, and so on.

-- Rinse and repeat with this.
+- Rinse and repeat.
 Don’t worry about trying to get social traffic back to your website.
-Rather, focus on branding and creating viable credibility and increased social signals that ultimately do wonders for your website when all is said and done.
+Rather, focus on branding and creating viable credibility and increased social signals that ultimately do wonders for your website.

 Syndicate your press release post-distribution through your social channels